Please note the name change commencing April 2019:

 The former Preferred Fiber & Materials Benchmark has been renamed the Corporate Fiber & Materials Benchmark.

 How can companies judge progress in their sustainability efforts – both year-on-year and in comparison with their peers?
-The Preferred Fiber & Materials (PFM) Benchmark provides a robust structure to help companies systematically measure, manage and integrate a preferred fiber and materials strategy into mainstream business operations, to compare progress, and to transparently communicate performance and progress to stakeholders.
+The Corporate Fiber & Materials Benchmark (CFMB) provides a robust structure to help companies systematically measure, manage and integrate a preferred fiber and materials strategy into mainstream business operations, to compare progress, and to transparently communicate performance and progress to stakeholders.

 It’s time to take bold action now, we owe this to our children, to the planet, and to the people who work in our supply chains.
 So let’s work together and be accountable to our progress.
 Let’s commit to sourcing raw materials with integrity and fairness.
 Let’s honour the value of people, energy, water and the soil.
 Let’s work together to really create positive impact in the world, because this is the task for our generation.